scmmmh/metadata-tutorial/source/access_data/oai_pmh/formats.rst

     oai_dc
     mets

+There are two differences between the two cells.
+First, in the second cell we don't create the :code:`reader` object.
+Instead, we will simply re-use the :code:`reader` object created in the previous cell.
+This illustrates an important aspect of the notebook, namely that while there are individual cells, all cells in a notebook share the same execution environment, thus anything defined in a cell that has been run is available to all other cells.

-As you can see the difference between the two cells is line #3.
+The second difference is line #2.
 In the second example we use "dot-notation" to access a specific field within the format object (:code:`format.metadataPrefix`).
 You can try replacing the "metadataPrefix" with one of the other two properties in the format object ("schema" or "metadataNamespace").
 Then re-run the cell to see what the output looks like.

 Now that we know which metadata formats are available we can move on to loading some actual metadata records.